 Pre-Judgement Processes for Dividing Assets

 Just because your home is community property doesn’t mean you’ll necessarily have to sell it, however.
-There are some workarounds that couples often use to avoid a sale.
-Or, at least a court ordered one.
-Here are some ways you can take your home into your own hands as a couple before a court settlement decides for you.
+There are some workarounds that couples often use to avoid a court-ordered fast home sale.
+Here are some ways you can take your home into your own hands as a couple before it comes to a court settlement.

 - One spouse may buy out the other’s interest in the property.
 If you decide on a fair value for the home in mediation, one partner can buy out the other and keep the home.

 - You can defer the sale.
-If you have small children still in the home, a common solution is to agree in writing to defer the sale for a certain number of years.
-You can still divorce, but the home sale will be put off while you both retain your interest in the property.
+If you have small children still in the home, a common solution is to agree (in writing) to defer the sale for a certain number of years.
+You’ll both retain your interests in the home until the sale date.

 - The couple can sell the home on their own terms and split the earnings.
-Before a judge gets involved, you can work together to sell the home for a fair price.
+Before a judge gets involved, you can work together to sell the home for a fair price and then share the profits in an agreed upon fashion.

 Trial Judgement and Home Sale

-The objective of a divorce court is to make sure the result is equitable.
-When the most significant asset in your marriage is the property, it becomes a central part of the judgement.
+The objective of a divorce court is to make sure the result is fair to both parties.
+When the most significant asset in your marriage is the property, it naturally becomes a central part of the judgement.
 What does that process look like?
 The court will order the couple to sell their home and split the assets, defining who will pay which fees associated with the sale (realtor and attorney’s fees, etc.) and how the profits will be split.
-Here are some times a judge can order you to sell your Sacramento home.
+A judge may order a fast home sale of your property when:

-- Neither partner can afford to buy out the other.
-When your primary asset is the home, and there aren’t enough other assets to offset it in a division of finances, a judge may decide selling the home is the only way to divide the community property.
+- Neither partner can afford to buy out the other partner’s interest in the home.
+Sometimes there isn’t a way to buy out your spouse’s stake.
+Unless you want to empty your 401k to take complete ownership, a judge may decide selling your home is the only way to divide the community property.

 - When foreclosure is lurking, a judge may order an immediate sale.
 This makes it more likely the couple will avoid losing their financial interest in the property to the bank.

-- If you and your soon-to-be ex simply can’t agree on fair terms for the home, the judge could decide for you.
-When the property is the last remaining sticking point in the divorce, a court-ordered sale is a realistic outcome.
+- If you and your soon-to-be ex simply can’t agree on fair terms for the home, the judge could intervene.
+When the property is the last remaining sticking point in the divorce, a court-ordered sale may become the only realistic outcome.

 Has a judge ordered you to sell your Sacramento home fast?
 If you need to get rid of your property so you can finalize your divorce, California Family Homebuyers is here to help!
 We are a family-owned business that can buy your property for cash with fast home sale.
 No Realtor fees, listing costs, or stressful open houses.
 We just buy your home so you’re in compliance with the court and then you’re free to move on!